petzval/btferret/UPDATE.md

 2. Bug fix: LE characteristics with notify permission 10 or indicate permission 20 were not recognised.
 Characteristics with indicate permission now handled correctly.

+### Version 5

+1. A new devices.txt file option ADDRESS=MATCH\_NAME.
+Some LE servers have a random address, so it is not possible to set the address in the devices file.
+If MATCH\_NAME has been specified, the name is used to identify a device and a scan must be run to find the address before connection.
+During a scan the remote device name is compared to the DEVICE=Name specified in the devices file, and if they match, the address is allocated to that device.
+See sections 3.3 (devices file) and 3.6 (LE client) in the documentation.